ruben-g-p/bundler_conflict/README.md

 Running `bundle update` will rebuild your snapshot from scratch, using only the gems in your Gemfile, which may resolve the conflict.
 ```

+> The `old_transalation` and `new_translation` gems are local dependencies
+defined in the main project's `gemfile` as such, each one stored in its own
+directory inside project's root directory.